Mentorioum/reactjs-web-app-mentorium/content/forms.md

 1. Add the rule of min length of the password (8 characters)
 1. Add the red lighting around the field, by using the red border, in a case if the field has an error, add the green lighting in a case if the field hasn't any error.
+1. Add the sucsees

+### Exercise.4 - Integration with Fire base
+- Connect form to Fire Base
+- Add the styles...